nuuuwan/news_lk3_data/README.md

 *2024-10-14 00:48:09* · [`dailyftlk`](https://www.ft.lk/business/Magistrate-s-Court-dismisses-case-against-Asia-Capital-upholds-company-s-directors-and-employees-integrity/34-767932) · `en`

-We are pleased to announce that the criminal case brought against Asia Capital PLC and some former employees by a Japanese investor, CC Trust Pte Ltd., has been summarily dismissed by the Magistrate’s Court on 2 October 2024.
-This authoritative ruling confirms what we have maintained from the outset: that the allegations were unfounded, misleading and without merit in fact or law.
-The expert legal team consisted of Attorney Uchitha Wickremesinghe, Thilak Maparapana PC and Naveen Marapana PC.
+In a significant legal development, the Magistrate’s Court has summarily dismissed the criminal case brought against Asia Capital PLC and several of its former employees.
+The case was filed by CC Trust Pte Ltd., a Japanese investor, but the Court’s decision firmly concluded that the allegations were baseless and without merit both in fact and law.

-Filing a criminal case in what is clearly a commercial transaction reflects malicious intent by the complainant.
-This positive ruling in our favour underscores not only our innocence but also the harmful nature of the claims that have been made against us.
+The legal team representing Asia Capital PLC, comprising Attorney Uchitha Wickremesinghe and Presidents’ Counsel Thilak Maparapana and Naveen Marapana, successfully argued for the dismissal of the charges.
+According to the company, this ruling reinforces their longstanding position that the accusations were unfounded and motivated by malicious intent.

-We wish to express our deep concern regarding the reputational damage caused by these unfounded accusations and the significant loss and distress this matter has caused to our company, our employees, and our stakeholders.
+“This authoritative ruling confirms what we have maintained from the outset: that the allegations were misleading and without substance,” a statement issued by Asia Capital PLC noted.

 ...